FantomeKill/FantomeKill/README.md

-Hi 👋 My name is Tristan aka Toxo or FantomeKill
+Hi 👋 My name is Tristan aka Toxo
 ================================================

 🇨🇦 I'm a French Canadian student in Software Engineering.